 Magnetic resonance imaging is a painless technology that offers a detailed view inside the body.
 Using a large magnet, radio waves, and a computer, it can produce two-or three-dimensional images without using X-rays.
 In many instances, MRI has become the standard for imaging the brain, spine, and musculoskeletal system.

-Digital Mammography and Sonography
+Women’s Imaging - Digital Mammography, DEXA, and Sonography